pubgrub-rs/pubgrub/README.md

 If there is no solution, the reason will be provided as clear as possible.

+## Contributing

+Discussion and development happens here on github and on our [Zulip stream](https://rust-lang.zulipchat.com/#narrow/stream/260232-t-cargo.2FPubGrub).
+Please join in!

 ## PubGrub

 PubGrub is a version solving algorithm,